Gestational diabetes: Lifestyle

 Counselling before pregnancy (for example, about preventive folic acid supplements) and multidisciplinary management are important for good pregnancy outcomes.
 Most women can manage their GDM with dietary changes and exercise.
-Self monitoring of blood glucose levels can guide therapy.
+Self-monitoring of blood glucose levels can guide therapy.
 Some women will need antidiabetic drugs, most commonly insulin therapy.

 Any diet needs to provide sufficient calories for pregnancy, typically 2,000–2,500 kcal with the exclusion of simple carbohydrates.
 The main goal of dietary modifications is to avoid peaks in blood sugar levels.
 This can be done by spreading carbohydrate intake over meals and snacks throughout the day, and using slow-release carbohydrate sources—known as the G.I.
 Diet.
-Since insulin resistance is highest in mornings, breakfast carbohydrates need to be restricted more.
+Since insulin resistance is highest in the morning, breakfast carbohydrates must be restricted more.

 The Mediterranean diet may be associated with reduced incidence of gestational diabetes.
 However, there is not enough evidence to indicate if one type of dietary advice is better than another.

-Regular moderately intense physical exercise is advised, although there is no consensus on the specific structure of exercise programs for GDM.
-Pregnant women who exercise have lower blood sugar levels when fasting and after meals compared to those who do not exercise.
-It is not clear which form of exercise is best when pregnant.
+Though there is no specific structure for exercise programs for GDM, it is understood that being subjected to constant exposure to a sedentary lifestyle and participating in <2999 MET-mins a week in physical activity is linked to a 10 times higher risk of developing GDM.
+Conversely, partaking in > 3000 MET-mins of any physical activity can reduce developing GDM.
+However, light intensity walking is an effective way to help control casual glucose level (CGL), but a minimum of 6000 steps must be achieved daily to have consistent effectiveness in controlling CGL.
+Nevertheless there is no significant correlation between light intensity walking and hbA1c, therefore regular moderate intensity exercise is advised, specifically aerobic exercise has been proven to improve both fasting and postprandial blood glucose, insulin dosage, and insulin usage within the body.
+It is still contested which form of exercise/physical activity is best for pregnant women, yet some movement is better than no movement.

+Although exercise does not reduce the risk of developing GDM, it does help reduce some of the associated risks.
+When it comes to exercise in pregnant women who have GDM there is a decrease in the risk of having a newborn with macrosomia, decrease in maternal weight gain and a decrease in c-sections.
+Although exercise is not the cure for GDM, it does help pregnant women decrease any complications or risk factors that can arise from the disease.

-Self monitoring can be accomplished using a handheld capillary glucose dosage system.
+Self-monitoring can be accomplished using a handheld capillary glucose dosage system.
 Compliance with these glucometer systems can be low.
-There is not a lot of research into what target blood sugar levels should be for women with gestational diabetes and targets recommended to women vary around the world.
+There is not a lot of research into what target blood sugar levels should be for women with gestational diabetes, and targets recommended to women vary globally.
 Target ranges advised by the Australasian Diabetes in Pregnancy Society are as follows: